ponylang/pony-tutorial/docs/testing/ponycheck.md

 ## Integration with PonyTest

 PonyCheck properties need to be executed.
 The test runner for PonyCheck is [PonyTest](https://stdlib.ponylang.org/ponytest--index).
-To integrate [Property1](https://stdlib.ponylang.io/ponycheck-Property1) into [PonyTest](https://stdlib.ponylang.org/ponytest--index), Property1 needs to be wrapped inside a [Property1UnitTest](hhttps://stdlib.ponylang.io/ponycheck-Property1UnitTest) and passed to the PonyTest.apply method as all regular PonyTest [UnitTests](https://stdlib.ponylang.org/ponytest-UnitTest):
+To integrate [`Property1`](https://stdlib.ponylang.io/PonyCheck-Property1) into [PonyTest](https://stdlib.ponylang.org/ponytest--index), `Property1` needs to be wrapped inside a [`Property1UnitTest`](hhttps://stdlib.ponylang.io/PonyCheck-Property1UnitTest) and passed to the PonyTest `apply` method as all regular PonyTest [`UnitTests`](https://stdlib.ponylang.org/ponytest-UnitTest):

 ```pony
 use "ponytest"